jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 Unlike many modern calendar reforms that prioritize mathematical convenience, this system prioritizes actual celestial events and natural relationships between cycles, creating a more authentic connection to cosmic rhythms.

+## Special Features

+1. **Eadarra, the Threshold Month** - The first month of each year (Eadarra) has a variable length, beginning on the spring equinox and ending with the next new moon.
+This deliberate variability honors the uncertain, liminal nature of transitions between states.
+2. **The Imram Practice** - A personal ritual practice conducted during Eadarra that honors the crossing of thresholds and the individual journey into new beginnings.
+This complements rather than replaces traditional Celtic festivals.
+3. **The Grianstad Practice** - A complementary summer solstice ritual that acknowledges the fullness of the year at its peak, balancing the emptying and beginning energies of the Imram.
+4. **13-Month Years** - Approximately every three years, the calendar naturally includes 13 lunar months between spring equinoxes, acknowledging the true relationship between lunar and solar cycles.

 ## Contributions

 This is an evolving project.
 Contributions, suggestions, and adaptations are welcome.
 If you develop resources, rituals, or adaptations of this calendar system, please consider sharing them through a pull request.